 - Covert surveillance should not be used unless specified by a court hearing.

 - Don’t forget external areas and entrances, play areas are often the backdrop of accidents.
 You must ensure that any neighbouring property’s private areas are masked out.

 - Access points should always be covered to ensure there is a record of movements in case doors have been wedged open or there is a security alert.
 Almas have solutions to alert nursery owners in the event of a door been propped open and a snapshot of the footage can display the seconds before and after the event for swift investigation.

 If you are thinking of investing in the security of your nursery, you need to make sure that you are abiding by the laws and are protecting all vulnerable parties.

 As installers of CCTV security camera systems.
-Almas Industries are ready to help you identify risks within your nursery and keep you on the right side of GDPR and privacy considerations.
-You can arrange your free, no-obligation security survey by calling us on 0333 567 6677 (UK) or 01 68 333 68 opt 2 (IRE) If you prefer, you can always send a confidential email via [email protected].
+Almas Industries are experts in helping you identify risks within your nursery and keep you on the right side of GDPR and privacy considerations.
+You can arrange your free, no-obligation security survey by calling us on 0333 567 6123 (UK) or 01 68 333 68 opt 2 (IRE) If you prefer, you can always send a confidential email via [email protected].